SV Spakenburg

-Sportvereniging Spakenburg is a football club based in Bunschoten-Spakenburg, Netherlands, that competes in the Tweede Divisie, the third tier of the Dutch football league system.
+Sportvereniging Spakenburg is a football club based in Bunschoten-Spakenburg, Netherlands, which competes in the Tweede Divisie, the third tier of the Dutch football league system.
 The club was founded on 15 August 1931, and is regarded as one of the most successful amateur clubs in the Netherlands, having won three championships of the top tier in amateur football.
 In the 2022–23 season, the club reached the semi-finals of the KNVB Cup by eliminating two Eredivisie clubs.

 Spakenburg plays its home matches at Sportpark De Westmaat.
 Their colours are blue and white stripes.
 The club has a long-standing rivalry with Bunschoten-Spakenburg neighbours IJsselmeervogels.

 History

 Foundation and early years (1931–1947)

 On Saturday, 15 August 1931, a group of enthusiasts founded the football club, initially named Stormvogels.
 At that time, several local football clubs were also established, such as Strandvogels, Noordster, and Spakenburgse Boys.
 However, there was no formal competition structure as we know it today, and the clubs mainly engaged in friendly matches and tournaments.

 After a few years, the club changed its name to Windvogels.
 In 1935 the club participated in an organised league for the first time, joining the third division of the Utrecht Provincial Football Association (UPVB).
 Remarkably, in its inaugural year in the league, the team achieved the title of undefeated champions.

 As the club continued to grow rapidly, reaching a membership of 200, it underwent another name change.
 In 1947, the club merged with local gymnastics team Lycurgus, leading to the renaming of the club to Sport Vereniging Spakenburg.
 This was also the year when SV Spakenburg achieved promotion to the highest possible amateur division for a Saturday club.

 Located in the heart of the Dutch Bible Belt of Reformed Protestantism, playing football on Sundays was forbidden due to religious beliefs.
 As a result, both SV Spakenburg and their town rivals IJsselmeervogels explicitly stated in its statutes that it does not participate in Sunday football.
 Consequently, the clubs have historically played matches exclusively on Saturdays.
 To ensure the continuation of this tradition, SV Spakenburg signed a covenant with the Royal Dutch Football Association (KNVB) and the Association for Saturday Football (BZV).